 This course introduces students to the foundational ideas of Western thought and charts the great changes which occurred from the early Greeks to Dante’s Medieval synthesis.
 Through close examination of classic texts of the Greek, Hebrew, Roman, and Christian traditions, students will come to a greater understanding of where we are today intellectually and how we got here.
 Topics covered include the beginnings of philosophy, drama, politics, literature, and religion.
 By the end of the course, students will be able to explain the roots of some of our most cherished intellectual and literary concepts.

-To help you decide amongst the offered classes, this Fall semester we are asking students to contact instructors directly.
+To help you decide among the offered classes, this Summer semester we are asking students to contact instructors directly.
 Email your instructor at the address above, and attach a copy of your Honors letter.

 Contact your instructor about an override for the section.
 Have your Honors email ready to verify eligibility.